 SECTION 12-39-190.
 Manner of entering taxes on duplicate.

 The county auditor shall enter the taxes on the duplicate retained in his own office.
 On the duplicate for the county treasurer, he shall enter the taxes against each parcel of real and personal property on one or more lines, opposite the name of the owner or owners.

 HISTORY: 1962 Code Section 65-1773; 1952 Code Section 65-1773; 1942 Code Section 2717; 1932 Code Section 2717; Civ.
 C. '22 Section 449; Civ.
 C. '12 Section 397; Civ.
 C. '02 Section 356; G. S. 237; R. S. 289; 1881 (17) 1012; 2006 Act No. 386, Section 55.N, eff June 14, 2006; 2015 Act No. 87 (S.379), Section 26, eff June 11, 2015.

 2015 Act No. 87, Section 26, substituted "retained in his own office" for "retained in his own office in the number of columns as the department directs".

 SECTION 12-39-200.
 Forms for county duplicates.

-In all respects except as otherwise prescribed by Section 12-39-190, the department may prescribe forms for county duplicates as may seem most convenient for the public, and county auditors shall conform to those forms.
+In all respects except as otherwise prescribed by Section 12-39-190, the department may prescribe the types of acceptable format for county duplicates as may seem most convenient for the public and county auditors.